nmarus/socket2me/wrapper/README.md

 # socket2me-wrapper

-Attempts to wrap the socket2me-client in a format familiar to Node Webservices like Express and Restify.
+Attempts to wrap the socket2me-client in a format familiar to Node http services like Express and Restify.
 This is not a 1:1 feature match for those services...yet...

 #### Example:
 ```js